HenronenGIT/fso_part10/README.md

 ## Introduction

-This repository contains project and exercises for Part 10 of the Fullstack Open course, focused on mobile development using React Native.

-Server side code was provided to us, and it is located in `server` folder.
+This repository contains fullstac mobile app project built by using React Native language.
+Project is part of the Fullstack open course created by University of Helsinki.

-## Technologies used
+## 🛠️ Technologies used

 - React Native: A framework for building native apps using React.
 - Expo: An open-source platform for making universal native apps for Android, iOS, and the web with JavaScript and React.